 - half of a lemon (a whole lemon if you like things tart)

-**WHY Madhava Very Raw Unfiltered honey?
-Its thickness and crystalized sugars really improve the flavor of the syrup.
+**WHY Madhava Very Raw Unfiltered honey or solid honey?
+Their thickness and crystalized sugars really improve the flavor of the syrup.
 The couple times when I couldn’t find any at the store (3 different stores, actually) and left it out I had to double the amount of the other honey to make up for it.
-Trust me when I say it’s worth the money (it’s about $10 a jar) but you DO want the majority of the raw honey to be local honey so that you’ll get the allergy benefits of it, so rather than go broke, use the prescribed amount of Madhava and do local honey for the rest.
+Trust me when I say it’s worth the money (it’s about $10-13 a jar for Madhava, $6 for the Aldi brand) but you DO want the rest of the raw honey to be local honey so that you’ll get the allergy benefits of it, so rather than go broke, use the prescribed amount of Madhava and do local honey for the rest.
 It’s available at Walmart, Kroger, online at Amazon and most major grocery store chains.** I keep a separate jar for snacks :oD Here’s a photo of what it looks like:

 - Pour all ingredients EXCEPT the honey into a large pot.
 Stir ingredients to make sure cloves & cinnamon disperse throughout the pot.
 Bring to a boil, then reduce heat to low and let simmer for one hour.
 Do not overheat or stuff will burn to the bottom of the pot.
 Liquid should reduce down a bit.
 If you want it to be more potent (and make less jars overall), let it simmer for 1.5 to 2 hours.

 - Carefully (this is where I tend to burn myself) pour half of the mixture into a blender and puree until smooth.
 Small seeds from the arils & random debris will be present–leave them in there for the time being.
+If you used POM Wonderful or elderberry powder, you will have very little to no debris at all (the powder grains are slightly bigger than table salt, so I leave them in).
 Pour the pureed syrup into a bowl and then pour the remaining mixture from the pot into the blender and puree it as well.
 Pour everything back into the pot and cook on medium heat for five minutes.

 - Remove from heat.
 Mixture will be thick and will taste wretched…like the most sour, green blackberries you’ve ever had.
 Don’t worry, that’s normal.
 It’s disgusting until you add the liquid goodness that is honey.
-It’ll be especially bitter if you put the full lemon in it and opted for cranberries but no blueberries.
+It’ll be especially bitter if you put the full lemon in it and opt to add cranberries.

 - Place a mesh strainer over a large bowl and slowly pour a third of the liquid through the strainer into the bowl.
 Use a spoon to scrape the bottom of the strainer as needed and help press the syrup through it.
 Repeat with remaining 2/3 of the mixture.
 Press until there’s as little liquid left in the strainer as possible.
-Throw away the junk that’s in the strainer (it will mostly be seeds and small debris).
-You should have about 1/2to 1 cup of junk to throw away.
+Throw away the junk that’s in the strainer (it will mostly be seeds and lemon peel or cherry skin debris).
+You should have about 1/2 to 1 cup of junk to throw away.

 - Return the (now thickened) syrup to the pot on the stove and cook on low heat for five minutes.
 Add the Madhava honey into the pot and stir until completely dissolved.
 Add in remaining 1 1/2 cups of local honey, and stir until blended.
 Keep on low heat until everything is dissolved and blended before turning it off.
-The syrup should be a little thicker than whole milk.
+The syrup should be a little thicker than whole milk (and it will thicken even more as it cools).
 Get out a funnel to help pour the syrup into jars.

 - Pour syrup into pint-size jars, twist lids tight to seal, allow to cool completely and then store in fridge.
-Since the syrup just came off the stove, it’ll be really hot, which is good because it’ll help you get a good seal in the jars and bad because it will make it easy to burn yourself and hard to handle the jars once they’re full.
-Fun tip: you can also make popsicle-lozenges by pouring the syrup into ice cube trays and freezing it.
+You want to do this while it’s boiling hot so that it gets a good seal, and you’ll hear the lids pop as the syrup cools and puts off steam inside the jar.
+Fun tip: you can also make popsicle-lozenges by pouring the syrup into mini ice cube trays and freezing it.
 Then take one out and pop it in your mouth when you have a sore throat :).
 Syrup will last a couple months in the fridge as long as it gets shaken up every so often and stays air-tight.
 You want to shake it up every time you take some so that everything stays mixed and also to push any built-up condensation back into the syrup.
 You can also freeze the extra syrup (use a plastic bottle–don’t be a total dummy) and when ready to use, let it thaw out naturally–do NOT put it in the microwave or on the stove to thaw it.
 You don’t want to heat the honey up and kill off the good stuff in it.
 REGARDLESS OF HOW SOON YOU ARE PLANNING TO USE IT, YOU MUST STORE THIS STUFF IN THE FRIDGE OR FREEZER.
 YOU JUST MADE IT SO YOU KNOW THERE ARE NO PRESERVATIVES IN IT.
 Don’t waste the goodness by letting it sit out and grow stuff or turn into bootleg liquor!!
 If you don’t like how thick it is, mix a little water into it and shake it up really good.

 - ELDERBERRY SYRUP DOSAGE AMOUNT: Children: 1/2 to 1 tsp daily.
-(1/2 tsp for regular vitamin use, 1 tsp daily if they have allergies or if it’s cold & flu season).
-If they catch a cold or something else, they can take the 1/2 tsp of syrup every 3-4 hours until symptoms are gone.
-If they catch any strain of the FLU, do 1 tsp every 3-4 hours until not only symptoms are gone but they also have been fever-free for 48 hours.
+(1/2 tsp for children under 50 pounds, 1 tsp daily if they are over 50 pounds).
+If they catch a cold or something else, they can take their standard dosage every 4-6 hours until symptoms are gone.
+If they catch any strain of the FLU, do 1 tsp every 2-3 hours until not only symptoms are gone but they also have been fever-free for 48 hours.
+They really can’t overdose on any of this, so if the recommended dosage isn’t enough, just give it to them more frequently.
 Adults: 1/2 to 1 Tbsp daily (1/2 tbsp for regular daily vitamin use, 1 tbsp for allergies or cold & flu season).
-Adults can also increase to 1/2 Tbsp every 3-4 hours for non-flu illnesses and 1 Tbsp every 3-4 hours for any strain of flu.
+Adults can also increase to 1 Tbsp every 4-6 hours for non-flu illnesses and 1 Tbsp every 2-3 hours for any strain of flu.

 DISCLAIMER: This should go without saying but you absolutely CANNOT give this syrup to kids under age 1–they can’t eat honey because there is a huge risk of botulism for babies, even more so with raw honey AND you need to what, if any, food allergies they have (just because YOU are not allergic to something doesn’t mean they aren’t allergic).
 If you have an infant 6 months to a year old and really want to give them elderberry, CHECK WITH THEIR PEDIATRICIAN FIRST and then buy the dry capsules of elderberry (ie, the supplement form), bust one open and mix HALF of it into milk or baby food.
 Elderberry can cause young immune systems to spike and drop, and in the case of viruses, this can be deadly.
 Many doctors do not know much about elderberry, so they will most likely say not to use it, but if your pediatrician is familiar with it you’ll get an educated answer regarding whether you can give it to your child based on their medical history and possibly advice as to dosage.
 Again, you don’t want to shock their immune system and you HAVE to figure out all their food allergies before giving them any of this stuff.
 You may also look into elderflower or roiboos tea.